 Apply Operations to Maximize Frequency Score - Problem

-- Return the maximum possible score
+Return the maximum score you can achieve.

 Input & Output